Helen Maddox – BSc (Hons) PGDip OT

 Helen arrived on the Isle of Wight in 2007 and is currently the Clinical Team Lead Occupational Therapist in the Community Rehabilitation Team at St.Mary’s Hospital.

 Helen has a passion for teaching and training others and keeps her Clinical Professional Development up to date by attending a National Brain Injury conference each year in London, as well as other local conferences at Wessex Neuro in Southampton.
 She is a member of 2 of the Royal College of Occupational Therapists specialist sections – O.T’s working in neurological practice and Independent Practice.
 Helen is also a member of the Case Management Society, UK (CMSUK).
-This provides professional guidance with regards to Case Management which Helen has worked in since 2018.
+This provides professional guidance for case Managers.
+Helen has worked as an independent Case Manager since 2018, navigating the rehabilitation journey for individuals who have experienced significant impairments due to an illness or accident.

 Kristian Long – BSc (Hons) Physiotherapy, MCSP.